xerris/xerris-terraform-control-tower-aft/README.md

 ## Introduction

- The main objective of this repo is to provide an easy and fast Provisioning for  AWS Control tower Accounts via Terraform IAC automated pipeline.
+ The main objective of this repo is to provide an easy and fast provisioning for  AWS Control Tower accounts via Terraform IAC automated pipeline.
 Before deploying this solution, You need to have an AWS Control Tower landing zone deployed in their account.

  ## Blueprint
 ![alt text](./img/0.png "blueprint")